Clove: benefits, dosage, contraindications

 Eugenol inhibits sodium currents in dental afferent neurons

-Cloves are known for their aperitif and digestive properties.
-The essential oil and more specifically eugenol are good carminatives.
+Cloves are known for their appetizing and digestive properties.
+The essential oil, and more particularly eugenol, are good carminatives.
 Eugenol also inhibits spasms induced by acetylcholine, histamine, or nicotine by blocking calcium channels.
-It could also promote bile secretion by inducing a prolonged increase in bile flow in an animal model.
-Clove also stimulates mucus production in the stomach.
-This could be related to eugenol, its component, which has shown ulcer-protective potential in animal models.
-Furthermore, clove reduces the effect of gastric acidity.
+It may also promote bile secretion by inducing a prolonged increase in bile flow in an animal model.
+Cloves also stimulate mucus production in the stomach.
+This could be related to eugenol, its constituent, which has shown protective potential against ulcers in animal models.
+In addition, clove reduces the effect of gastric acidity.

 Usages associés